StewartMck/maptools/README.md

     |km  | Kilometers |
     |nm  | Nautical miles |
     |mi  | Miles |
 * `precision` - number of decimal places, default is 2.
-Must be used with format.
+Must be used in combination with format.

 #### Returns an Object
 `{"distance": distance, "format": format }`